Synthetic data: Fraud detection and confidentiality systems

 Testing and training fraud detection and confidentiality systems are devised using synthetic data.
 Specific algorithms and generators are designed to create realistic data, which then assists in teaching a system how to react to certain situations or criteria.
 For example, intrusion detection software is tested using synthetic data.
 This data is a representation of the authentic data and may include intrusion instances that are not found in the authentic data.
 The synthetic data allows the software to recognize these situations and react accordingly.
 If synthetic data was not used, the software would only be trained to react to the situations provided by the authentic data and it may not recognize another type of intrusion.

 Scientific research

 Researchers doing clinical trials or any other research may generate synthetic data to aid in creating a baseline for future studies and testing.

 Real data can contain information that researchers may not want released, so synthetic data is sometimes used to protect the privacy and confidentiality of a dataset.
 Using synthetic data reduces confidentiality and privacy issues since it holds no personal information and cannot be traced back to any individual.

+Beyond privacy protection, synthetic data is also being explored for methodological innovation in drug development.
+For instance, synthetic data may be used to construct synthetic control arms as an alternative to conventional external control arms based on real-world data (RWD) or randomized controlled trials (RCTs).
+Collectively, regulatory agencies such as the FDA and EMA appear to be at various stages of recognizing and integrating AI-generated synthetic data into their methodologies.
+While there is growing consensus on the potential of such data to support model development and the broader lifecycle of medicinal products, to date no drug or medical device has been approved using solely or predominantly synthetic data—particularly not as a comparator arm generated entirely via data-driven algorithms.
+The quality and statistical handling of synthetic data are expected to become more prominent in future regulatory discussions, particularly in contexts such as predictive modeling (e.g., digital twins), where innovative approaches have already been referenced.

 Machine learning

 Synthetic data is increasingly being used for machine learning applications: a model is trained on a synthetically generated dataset with the intention of transfer learning to real data.
-Efforts have been made to construct general-purpose synthetic data generators to enable data science experiments.
+Efforts have been made to enable more data science experiments via the construction of general-purpose synthetic data generators, such as the Synthetic Data Vault.
 In general, synthetic data has several natural advantages: